vixxjy/mytinderapp/README.md

 # MY_TINDER_APP

-This project is tinder clone built using MERN STACK.
+This project is a tinder clone built using MERN STACK.